 Final Answer Structure for Maximum Marks (25 Points)

-Introduction (3 Points) -- Importance of leadership in procurement, introduction to visionary leadership.
+Introduction (3 Points) -- Overview of the problem and introduction to democratic leadership.

-Conclusion (2 Points) -- Summary of benefits, need for a balanced approach.
+Conclusion (3 Points) -- Summary and recommendation of situational leadership approach.

 SIMULATION